chrisjung0919/rockpaperscissors/README.md

 ## Credits

-This project was created based on a tutorial by [Bro Code on YouTube](https://www.youtube.com/watch?v=V9MbQ2Xl4CE&list=WL&index=8).
+This project was created based on a tutorial by [Tech With Tim on YouTube](https://www.youtube.com/watch?v=NpmFbWO6HPU&t=2707s).
 Thanks to the original creator for the inspiration!